c-heer/una-theme-kit/README.md

   --line-height-1: 1; // Base line-height / reset
   --line-height-2: 1.7; // standard / p-tag
   --line-height-3: 2.25; // if needed
-  // Even in Flexible Layouts a fixed height is awesome!
+  // in case you need fixed heights
   --height-1: 50px; // use for buttons / inputs / small toolbars
   --height-2: 70px; // use for regular toolbars / bigger buttons
   --height-3: 100px; // if needed
-  // Global Spacing makes it easy to adjust Layouts
+  // global spacing makes it easy to adjust layouts
   --space-1: .5rem; // standard space
   --space-2: 1rem; // bigger space
   --space-3: 10vh; // vertical large space / used as a separator for example between  <sections>
 }

-// Alternate Font-sizes / set class on body / use js to toggle between sizes by adding / removing class .typo-medium {
+// alternate Font-sizes / set class on body / use js to toggle between sizes by adding / removing class .typo-medium {
   --font-size-1: max(.9rem, .55vw);
   --font-size-2: max(1.1rem, .63vw);